Look who's talking in 2012

 Sponsors are delighted to share in the experience of these fine students.

 Letters from the students offer the best thank-you.
-Excerpted here is a smattering of the heartfelt gratitude they expressed.
-The 2011 speakers were Fareed Zakaria, President George W. Bush, Jeanette Walls, and Bill Bradley.
+Excerpted here is some of the heartfelt gratitude they have expressed over the years.

 “Oftentimes we blind ourselves to our own struggles and we don’t see the more difficult life someone could be going through such as Jeannette Walls did as a child.
 I could not have asked for a better, heart-wrenching, and eye-opening experience as the one I experienced hearing Jeannette Walls speak.” – Magdyel